kurtenj/broomstick/README.md

 - View all sweeps in a dashboard
 - Delete sweeps when no longer needed
 - Automatic expiration of sweeps after 3 days
+- User authentication with Google Sign-In
+- Admin panel for user management
+- Public sharing of sweeps via unique links
+- Responsive design for mobile and desktop

 ## Technologies Used

 - React with TypeScript
 - Vite for build tooling
 - Firebase Firestore for data storage
+- Firebase Authentication for user management
 - Shadcn/UI for component styling
 - React Router for navigation
 - date-fns for date formatting